Conrad Weiser Homestead

-The life of Conrad Weiser
+Life of Conrad Weiser

 Early years

 Conrad Weiser was born in 1696 in the small village of Affstätt in Herrenberg, in the Duchy of Württemberg (now part of Germany), where his father (also John Conrad Weiser), as a member of the Württemberg Blue Dragoons, was stationed.
 Soon after Conrad's birth, his father received a discharge from the Blue Dragoons and moved back to the family ancestral home of Gross Aspach.
 Fever claimed the life of his mother, Anna Magdalena, in 1709 after war, pestilence, and an unusually cold and long winter ravaged the lands.
 Wallace notes that Conrad Weiser (senior) wrote for his children, "Buried beside Her Ancestors, she was a god-fearing woman and much loved by Her neighbors.
 Her motto was Jesus I live for thee, I die for thee, thine am I in life and death."

 His family moved to the frontier town of Schoharie, New York by 1710 at the expense of Queen Anne.
 There the German immigrants were placed into indentured servitude, as per a signed agreement, to burn tar to pay for the journey.

 When he was only 16, Weiser's father agreed to a chief's proposal for him to live with the Mohawks in the upper Schoharie Valley.
 During his stay with them in the winter and spring of 1712–1713, Weiser endured hardships of cold, hunger and homesickness, but he learned a great deal about the Mohawk language and the customs of the Iroquois.
 Conrad Weiser returned to his own people towards the end of July 1713.

 On November 22, 1720, at the age of 24, he married a young German girl, Anna Eve Feck.
 In 1723 the couple followed the Susquehanna River south and settled their young family on a farm in Tulpehocken near present-day Reading, Pennsylvania.
 The couple had fourteen children, but only seven reached adulthood.